Psilocybin and the brain

 Effect of psilocin

-ithin the acute trip, amygdala activity often decreases, especially in the presence of emotionally negative stimuli.
+During the acute trip, amygdala activity often decreases, especially in response to emotionally negative stimuli.
 In healthy participants, this leads to a more positive mood.
-In patients with depression, it has been observed that in the days following the session, the amygdala actually more emotionally responsive becomes.
+In patients with depression, it has been observed that the amygdala activity decreases in the days following the session. more emotionally responsive becomes.
 This is not in the sense of fear, but in the sense of openness to allow emotions.

 Side effects

-This two-stage effect makes therapy more powerful: during the session, fear is muted, daring you to touch difficult themes.
-After the session, emotional responsiveness is restored, so new insights are not pushed away but rather lived through.
+This two-phase effect makes therapy more powerful: during the session, anxiety is reduced, allowing you to explore difficult topics.
+After the session, emotional responsiveness is restored, so that new insights are not suppressed but rather experienced.

 Hippocampus